Life Process- 2 Respiration

 - Bronchus (Plural: Bronchi) Elastic, ciliated and covered with mucous epithelium Enters the lungs and divides to form secondary bronchi, tertiary bronchioles, and ultimately terminal bronchioles.
 Together they form the bronchial tree.

-Process of breathing
+Process of Breathing in Human

-- Expiration or forcing air out– In this step relaxation of external intercostal muscles and contraction of internal intercostal muscles The abdominal organs press up against the diaphragm.
+- Expiration or forcing air out In this step relaxation of external intercostal muscles and contraction of internal intercostal muscles The abdominal organs press up against the diaphragm.
 This change decreases the volume of the chest cavity, thus, increasing the air pressure within the lungs and the air, which is laden with CO2 and is forced out.

 - The lungs are the main respiratory organs.
 Lungs are the chief centers of respiration in humans.
 Each lung consists of a tree-like system of branched bronchial tubes.